lucasew/lucasew.github.io/content/post/20210811-naodigaola/index.en.md

 - https://no-hello.com/

-Very likely, someone send you here using a link in some sort of chat, like Slack, IRC, WhatsApp, Facebook Messenger, and maybe Telegram after you entered the chat and only sent a "hello", or a "good afternoon" or any greeting waiting for a response and is curious why this someone sent a link to here.
+Very likely, someone sends you here using a link in some sort of chat, like Slack, IRC, WhatsApp, Facebook Messenger, and maybe Telegram after you entered the chat and only sent a "hello", or a "good afternoon" or any greeting waiting for a response and is curious why this someone sent a link to here.